Garlic Chili Oil Noodles. Bouncy noodles coated in a smooth flavorful chili garlic sesame oil. The best chili oil noodles made in 10 minutes!

 - 500 grams udon noodle or any wheat noodles of choice cooked according to package directions

-- 1 tsp gochugaru (or sub with Sichuan chili flakes or red pepper flakes)
+- 1 teaspoon gochugaru (or sub with Sichuan chili flakes or red pepper flakes)

-- ½ tsp chicken bouillon powder (aka chicken stock powder)
+- ½ teaspoon chicken bouillon powder (aka chicken stock powder)

-- 3 tbsp avocado oil or any neutral tasting oil
+- 3 tablespoon avocado oil or any neutral tasting oil

 - In a medium size pot filled with hot water, bring to a boil.
 Add frozen udon noodle cakes to the water, immediately loosen for 2 minutes.
 Strain and transfer to a large mixing bowl.